-We also prioritised children with PP to have 1:1 counselling sessions to help with mental wellbeing particularly throughout the Covid pandemic.
+We also prioritised children with PP to have 1:1 counselling sessions to help with mental wellbeing.

-We also supported PP children to access online learning throughout the pandemic by supplying laptops/ipads.
-Priority was given for these children to attend the 'key worker bubble' in school.
+(We also supported PP children to access online learning throughout the pandemic by supplying laptops/ipads.
+Priority was given for these children to attend the 'key worker bubble' in school.)